hildebra/lotus2/README.md

 LotuS: http://www.microbiomejournal.com/content/2/1/30

 ## Acknowledgements
 LotuS2 was developed at Quadram Institute Bioscience (QIB) & Earlham Institaute (EI), Norwich, UK.
-Various memmbers of the Hildebrand group contributed to the pipelines (see publication Özkurt et al., 2022).
+Various members of the Hildebrand group contributed to the pipelines (see publication Özkurt et al., 2022).
 (c) Falk.Hildebrand {at} gmail.com

 **Please cite LotuS2 with:**